efost7873/integratedvaluearchitecture.com/diagnostic.md

     <h1>What the Diagnostic Reveals</h1>

     <p>
       The IVA Diagnostic maps the structure of your organization.
 It examines how decisions flow, how authority is distributed, how work moves, and how the organization is designed to function.
-It identifies early indicators of structural risk, governance failures, and decision rights misalignment.
+It identifies early indicators of structural risk and governance misalignment.
     </p>

     <p>
-      The Diagnostic uses the five IVA ledgers as an analytical lens, not as an implementation framework.
+      The Diagnostic uses the five IVA ledgers as an analytical lens.
 It does not align your organization with the ledgers.
-It identifies where the ledgers are already signaling dominance, neglect, or distortion.
+It identifies where structural conditions may be influencing performance.
     </p>

     <div class="grid grid-2">